Skip to content

 Incubation period

-The incubation period is usually 1 to 3 days.
+The incubation period ranges from 1 to 7 days, usually 2 to 5 days.

 Management